X

 Having a silent heart attack increases the risk of having another heart attack, which could be deadly.
 Having another heart attack also increases the risk of complications, such as heart failure.

-If you think that you've had a silent heart attack, talk to your health care provider.
-A review of your symptoms and health history and a physical exam can help your provider decide if you need more tests.
+If you think that you've had a silent heart attack, talk to your healthcare professional.
+A review of your symptoms and health history and a physical exam can help your care team decide if you need more tests.